The Pana'ewa Rainforest Zoo and Gardens is located in Hilo, Hawaii and is open every day except Christmas and New Year's from 9 a.m. to 4 p.m.

 To accomplish our goal of promoting the zoo, we encourage those interested in our zoo to contribute to the Friends of the Pana'ewa Zoo (FOZ).
 Information regarding membership is located on the back of every zoo map.
 There are other opportunities for cash contributions, including a donation box, at the entry/exit of the zoo.
 These are all ways you can help FOZ fund projects at your zoo.
 We also have a Facebook page and a website that show recent pictures of our animals and events, as well as our quarterly newsletters.
 Both of these sites are popular with visitors to our island as well as local residents who frequent the zoo often.

 We also encourage people to adopt animals by contributing to Friends of the Pana'ewa Zoo at the gift shop, where the adopters are given an information packet and a certificate of adoption, signifying that the donor is helping that animal with special enrichment toys, any requested veterinary approved dietary supplements and other needs that the adopted animal might require.
-Adoptions cost $25 per adopted animal.
+See adoptions.

 Also part of promoting the zoo are our special events during the year.
 This year those events included our annual Plant Sale and our Tiger Fun Day.